aetperf/aetperf.github.io/_posts/2019-08-09-First-try-of-autosklearn.md

 y_hat = automl.predict(X_test)
 print(f"Accuracy score: {accuracy_score(y_test, y_hat): 6.3f})
 ```
-We just made one small change: we want to make sure to use several cores when we instanciate the `autosklearn` model:
+We just made one small change; since we want to make sure to use several cores,  we instanciate the `autosklearn` model with this argument:
 ```python
 automl = autosklearn.classification.AutoSklearnClassifier(n_jobs=4)
 ```